 1. Understand the Purpose of a Shop Drawing

-Before diving into details, it’s crucial to recognize what a shop drawing is and why it matters:
+Before diving into details, it’s crucial to recognise what a shop drawing is and why it matters:

 - Detailed Fabrication Guide: Shop drawings translate design documents (architectural or engineering plans) into precise fabrication instructions.